ngoehring3/ChemEng277-Project/FinalProject/README.txt

 Hello and welcome to my pharmacokinetic (PK) data model!
-The objective of this code is to predict the PK Data of a small molecule orally delivered in a human.
-This is done using specific properties of the drug established by the user and clustering if inputted by the user.
-Current data inputted is the data used for the accompanying paper and the Trials folder holds a collection of data used for analysis in the said paper.
+The objective of this code is to predict the PK Data (Total Exposure (AUC), Max Exposure, and Half Life) of a small molecule orally delivered in a human using imported time course data (it is recomended to use one modality and one measureed tissue per trial (ie. tablet and plasma) as this model does not compare between modailities and measurment types.
+Specific properties of the drugs are established by the user and are clustered (clusters determined by user, see bellow).
+Current data inputted and PK files are the data used for the accompanying paper and the Trials folder holds a collection of data used for analysis in the said paper.
 Please refer to the "REQUIRMENTS.txt" file for required modules for this model.

 To use the model it is important to go over the specific items used within this package:
 -"TrainData" Folder: